yxuansu/MAGIC/README.md

 :star: If you are also interested in open-ended text generation and would like to see more details of our contrastive search decoding method, please refer to our SimCTG [[paper]](https://arxiv.org/abs/2202.06417) and [[repo]](https://github.com/yxuansu/SimCTG).

+:star: [Replicate](https://replicate.com/home) has provided a great [[demo]](https://replicate.com/yxuansu/magic/examples) of MAGIC that is super easy to use.
+Check it out!

 ****

 ![MAGIC](/demo.gif)